The SMART Recovery Family & Friends Programme

 - • You will need to complete each of the SMART Online Training Courses, starting with SMART for Life and finishing with F&F training.

 - • Plan to attend 5 SMART F&F meetings before starting to facilitate – consider attending our weekly online F&F meeting every Monday at 7.30 PM.
-Virginia or Leigh, Online F&F facilitators will welcome your participation and will be pleased to answer questions.
+Leigh, Online F&F facilitator will welcome your participation and will be pleased to answer questions.

 - • Complete the application found here: https://www.surveymonkey.com/r/SGV8SB8